Methods

 }

-Method names MUST be unique across all impl blocks for a given struct type.
+Method names MUST be unique within a struct definition.

 fn get_x(self) -> i32 { self.x }